Watch dated (often outdated), pre-recorded instructional videos.

 “The Remote program is exactly as effective as the onsite program, and it gives you the freedom of being physically located anywhere you please.”— Neil Murphy, Software Engineer, GoPro

-To get you as close to a working environment as possible, a large portion of our curriculum includes pair programming.
-This means you'll collaborate at pairing stations with another student on projects - emulating real-time teamwork.
-You'll double check one another’s work to reduce coding errors, and learn the team skills needed to thrive in a professional working environment.
+Our remote coding bootcamp curriculum includes live pair programming to get you as close to a working environment as possible.
+This means you'll collaborate at pairing stations with another student on programming projects, where you will learn how to code as a team.
+You'll double check one another’s work to reduce coding errors and learn teamwork skills needed to thrive in a professional environment.

 During the second half of the course, students use their skills to design and build fully functional apps from scratch.
 The schedule during this period is more open-ended, but equally intense.